 Seeing chord changes as representative of the entire tonal world to which it belongs rather than just the four notes it implies is a powerful way of expanding your improvisational palette.

 Thanks for reading!
 I hope this spurs some fun ideas for future practice sessions.
-Be sure to check out my scale degree flash card game, too!
+Be sure to check out my scale degree flashcard game, and other music flashcard games, lessons and tutorials too!
 If you have any questions or comments feel free to write below.